facephi/sdk-web-examples/examples/angular/v18/video-recruitment/README.md

 Run `npm run dev` for a dev server.
 Navigate to `http://localhost:3000/`.
 The application will automatically reload if you change any of the source files.

 > [!IMPORTANT]
-> The video recruitment widget will not work unless you add the API key provided by the Facephi team to the **environment.ts** file in the `src/environments` folder.
+> The widgets will not work unless you add the API key provided by the Facephi team to the **.env** file.
+This file must be created by the user and must contain the variable **NG_APP_API_KEY** with the API key.

 ## Build